In the modern working environment, flexible working has ceased to be a ground-breaking practice and has developed into an established paradigm.

 In the current economic climate, valuable staff retention has become a top priority for all firms, and a top-down management process facilitating a flexible working policy exists as a small step to achieving this in a long-term orientation.

-Among other performance based benefits, such policies aims to:
+Among other performance-based benefits, such policies aim to:

 - Re-establish the importance of work-life balance